-The BizPlace model aims to determine a “fair valuation” that mediates between two naturally conflicting positions: on the one hand, that of the entrepreneur and the characteristics of his business and on the other hand, the one of the investor with his prerogatives and his performance targets.
+The BizPlace model aims to determine a “fair valuation” that mediates between two naturally conflicting positions: on the one hand, that of the entrepreneur and the characteristics of their business and on the other hand, the one of the investor with their own prerogatives and performance targets.

 The first step is the identification of the business growth drivers, i.e. the elements characterizing the company’s scalability.

 The second step is the determination of the metrics that influence these drivers, for example the CPA and the CPC.
 The latter can be the result of market tests carried out by the company, historical averages observed in the months of activity or researches and studies on competitors.
 These metrics are then used to make a projection of the financial results of the company in 5 or 7 years depending on which is its most likely exit horizon (5 years in the case of M&A; 7 years in the case of IPO).